 Objective Behavior

-Last, but certainly not least, traits are objective behavior.
-This is especially important to remember when you are describing yourself or another person’s personality traits.
+Last but certainly not least, traits are objective behavior.
+This is especially important to remember when describing yourself or another person’s personality traits.
 An introvert is not necessarily “good,” full stop.
-Introversion may benefit a person in certain situations, but you can’t write any trait off as simply “good” or “bad.”
+Introversion may benefit a person in certain situations, but you can’t write any trait off as “good” or “bad.”
 Culture, again, plays a part here.
-Where competitive behavior may be an advantage is growing your startup, it may be a disadvantage in developing meaningful relationships.
+Competitive behavior may be advantageous in growing your startup, but it may be a disadvantage in developing meaningful relationships.

-You may be raised in a culture that teaches you to be agreeable or amicable; someone across the world may be raised to be independent and put themselves first.
+You may be raised in a culture that teaches you to be agreeable or amicable; someone worldwide may be raised to be independent and put themselves first.
 Both traits may seem more positive or negative depending on your goals, values, or beliefs.

 Also, traits must be a behavior.
 For example, we can say that someone is 6 feet tall.
-That isn’t a personality trait though, it’s a physical trait.
-It’s not a behavior!
+That isn't a personality trait; it's a physical trait.
+It's not a behavior!

 There are four people to know in the world of trait psychology.
-These psychologists have spent their life work looking at how we can organize traits into a central group of terms or spectrums that can be applied to all people.
-(Basically, they write in the answers to our personality quizzes.)
+These psychologists have spent their lives organizing traits into a central group of terms or spectrums that can be applied to everyone.
+(Basically, they interpret what our answers are and what the responses mean.)

 Let’s get to know them.